Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Run self-correlation on all features and remove highly correlated features.
 - [ ] Normalize all numerical values to be between 0 and 1.
-- [x] Use an autoencoder or principal component analysis (PCA) to replace original features with new features.
+- [x] Use an autoencoder or Principal Component Analysis (PCA) to replace original features with new features.
-- [ ] Cluster raw data using k-means and use sample data from each cluster to build a new dataset.
+- [ ] Cluster raw data using K-means and use sample data from each cluster to build a new dataset.

 ### A Data Scientist is training a multilayer perception (MLP) on a dataset with multiple classes.
 The target class of interest is unique compared to the other classes within the dataset, but it does not achieve and acceptable recall metric.
 The Data Scientist has already tried varying the number and size of the MLP's hidden layers, which has not significantly improved the results.
 A solution to improve recall must be implemented as quickly as possible.
 Which techniques should be used to meet these requirements?